Master of Architecture

 Career opportunities

-Graduates who wish to pursue a career as a practicing architect will be required to complete an additional two years of work experience under the supervision of a registered architect.
-Then, you will be eligible to present for registration with the Architects Registration Board of Victoria (ARBV) and the Architects Accreditation Council of Australia (AACA).
+Graduates who wish to pursue a career as a practising architect will be required to complete an additional two years of work experience under the supervision of a registered architect.
+Then, you will be on your way to registration with the Architects Registration Board of Victoria (ARBV).

-You can then pursue a career as a practising architect and work in a private architectural practice, government organisations, property development or other building and design fields.
+Once registered, you can pursue a career as a practising architect and work in a private architectural practice, government organisations, property development or other building and design fields.

 Participation requirements